MalRakesh/Testimonial-Page/README.md

 ## Description

-This project showcases a business blog card layout.
+This project showcases a Testimonial Page layout.
 It is part of the Dev Challenges series, focusing on front-end development skills.

 <br>